Saweetie, Haddish lead Grammys red carpet in pink, sparkle - NewsBreak

 “These are New Orleans Saints colors.
 I wanted to bring home with me on the carpet,” he said.

-Megan Thee Stallion went in another direction in an animal print dress with an oh-so-high slit from Roberto Cavalli.
+Megan Thee Stallion went in another direction in an animal print dress with an oh-so-high slit.
 The lining was a contrast animal strip, an unusual touch.
 Dua Lipa was a study in straps sporting long blonde hair.
-Her vintage Atelier Versace gown was adorned with straps and gold hardware.
+Her Versace gown was adorned with straps and gold hardware.

 Lady Gaga was high on the fashion list for Katz.